Building MFEM

 config/defaults.mk

-file, or create you own config/user.mk
+file, or create you own config/user.mk, as described in the

-INSTALL
+INSTALL file.

-The parallel examples can be build with:
+The parallel examples can be built with:

 One can also use the parallel library to optionally (re-)build GLVis: